-Due to the ease of use, following settings can be managed by the IMiS®/Client:
+Due to the ease of use, following settings can be managed by the administration web interface (IMiS®/wAdmin) or IMiS®/Client:

 - User and user group access rights to entities and user defined attributes.

 - User defined attributes.

 - Attributes value range.

 - Entity tree structure in the classification scheme and the method of setting the classification code for entities at certain tree level.

 - Users and user groups with information about user, authentication, roles and group members.

 - Templates with user defined attributes.

 - Profiles.

 - Volumes.